abylayzhumekenov/abylayzhumekenov.github.io/_posts/2023-09-29-distributed-matrices-0.md

 ## Conclusion

-We see that our program just duplicates the code using two processes, with the `rank` variable having different values, 0 and 1.
+We see that our program just duplicates the code using three processes, with the `rank` variable having different values, 0, 1 and 2.
 This is essentially how all MPI programs work, they execute the same code with some variables set to defferent values.
 Depending on the value of `rank` and using `if` statements, for example, we can force processes to work on different parts of a matrix.
 This is how the parallelization is achieved.